kristinjackvony/automationGuild2023/README.md

 Once you have your API key, replace the APPLITOOLS_API_KEY text with your API key in the applitools.config.js file.
 After you have run the visual tests for the first time, you will need to log into your Applitools console and approve and save the screenshots.

-To run all of the tests in the repo, use the script npm run test.
+To run all of the tests in the repo, use the command npm run test.
 To run just one set of tests, use a command like this: npm run visualTests.
 You can find all of the scripts in lines 7-13 of the package.json file.

 Enjoy!